Rome 2 Day Itinerary: How to (Actually) See Rome in 2 Days

 The ultimate 48 hours in Rome, including the sights locals love and tourists often miss out on.

-We’re starting our Rome 2 day itinerary in Monti and we’re starting it like any Roman would, with coffee.
+We’re starting our Rome itinerary of 2 days in Monti and we’re starting it like any Roman would, with coffee.
 The first cup of the day is a ritual for most Italians.
 Stick to espresso, macchiato or cappuccino.
 Definitely don’t order anything with milk after 10 am.
 We recommend Panella, a Monti institution that doubles as a bakery with mountains of cornetto (that’s Italian for pastry, not to be confused with the ice cream) and sweet treats.

 Leaving Panella, head towards the Colosseum through Parco del Colle Oppio.
 It’s a pleasant walk on which you’ll get your first glimpse of the ancient amphitheatre.
 Queues for tickets can be a chore, so it’s best to purchase yours in advance online.
 We also recommend paying a little extra for the self-guided audio tour.
 Without someone to bring the tales of blood-thirsty emperors and slain gladiators to life, it’s just a pile of very old limestone, tuff and concrete.